General Terms of Use

 2.2 The warranty period is 12 (twelve) months from passing of the risk.
 Repair or replacement shall not prolong the original warranty period.

-2.4 Provided that a defect of a Supply is solely caused by Flybotix, Flybotix shall provide warranty in its sole discretion and sole remedy by repairing or replacing the Supply or by crediting or refunding its price.
+2.4 Provided that a defect of a Supply is solely caused by Flybotix, Flybotix shall provide warranty in its sole discretion and sole remedy by repairing or replacing the Supply.
 Flybotix’ liability and warranty with respect to any defect arising from any component shall be limited to the compensation and warranty received by Flybotix from the respective component supplier.
 Purchaser’s rights of cancellation, rescission and termination shall be excluded.

 2.6 Delivery items complained about must be sent to Flybotix on request.
 As Supplies are replaced, replaced Supplies shall become the property of Flybotix unless Flybotix renounces to the transfer of ownership.